Sun-Maid: History

-By the early 1920s, the California Associated Raisin Company’s membership comprised 85 percent of the state’s raisin growers.
-The organization changed its name to Sun-Maid Growers of California in 1922 to identify more closely with its nationally recognized brand.
+By the early 1922, the California Associated Raisin Company’s membership comprised 85% of the state’s raisin growers.
+That year, the organization changed its name to Sun-Maid Growers of California to identify more closely with its nationally recognized brand.
+In 1923, the organization's sales in North America, South America, Europe, and Asia was taken over by the Sunland Sales Association.

-In 1964, further modernization and growth led to the construction of, and move to, a new facility in neighboring Kingsburg.
+In 1964, a new facility opened in neighboring Kingsburg.
 The 640000 sqft facility sits on more than 100 acre, and is located 20 mi south of Fresno.
-To this day, the Kingsburg plant serves as the international headquarters of Sun-Maid Growers of California, but the corporate headquarters is located in Fresno, California.
+The Kingsburg plant continues to serve as the international headquarters of Sun-Maid Growers of California, while the corporate headquarters is located in Fresno, California.